-Property Type Description FileName string Read or write solenoid data to the filename.
-If different modules have the same 1 0001/00/00 String filename, MAUS assumes they are the same.
+Property Туре Description FileName string Read or write solenoid data to the filename.
+If different modules have the same 1 mervanie filename, MAUS assumes they are the same.
 If set to Read, MAUS will attempt to read existing data from the FileName.
 If set to Write, MAUS will generate new data and write it to the FileName.
 If set FieldMapMode string to Analytic, MAUS will calculate fields directly without interpolating.
-If set to - WriteDynamic acts as in Write except the grid extent and grid spacing at each point is chosen dynamically to some tolerance defined in the FieldTolerance property.
+If set to i leidinapinode 501116 WriteDynamic acts as in Write except the grid extent and grid spacing at each point is chosen dynamically to some tolerance defined in the FieldTolerance property.
 Takes default from datacard SolDataFiles (Write).
-Length double property.
-Takes default from datacard SolDataFiles (Write).
-Thickness double Coil physical parameters.
-Only used in Write/Analytic mode where they are InnerRadius double - mandatory.
-CurrentDensity double The current density of the solenoid, in A/mm^2 .
-CurrentDensity double The current density of the solehold, in A/mm.
-The current in the solehold coil; the CurrentDensity is calculated from current I, Current double number of turns n, length l and thickness t using $J = nI/(lt)$.
-If CurrentDensity Current double is also defined, it overrides any Current setting.
-NumberOfTurns int The total number of turns in the coil (see Current for more information).
-Field map extends to length + ZExtentFactorinnerRadius in Write mode.
-ZExtentFactor double Takes default from datacard SolzMapExtendFactor (10.).
-Map size is chosen dynamically in WriteDynamic mode.
-Field map extends to radius RExtentFactorinnerRadius in Write mode.
-Takes RExtentFactor double default from datacard SolrMapExtendFactor (2.018).
+Length double Thickness double Coil physical parameters.
+Only used in Write/Analytic mode where they are InnerRadius double mandatory.
+CurrentDensity double double Field map extends to length + ZExtentFactorinnerRadius in Write mode.
+ZExtentFactor Takes default from datacard SolzMapExtendFactor (10.).
+Map size is chosen dynamically in WriteDynamic mode. double Field map extends to radius RExtentFactorinnerRadius in Write mode.
+Takes RExtentFactor default from datacard SolrMapExtendFactor (2.018).
 Avoid allowing grid nodes to fall on sheets.
 NumberOfZCoords int Number of coordinates in z in field map grid in Write mode.
-Takes default Trainis er er 12 e contas from datacard NumberNodesZGrid (500).
-NumberOfRCoords int Number of coordintes in r in field map grid in Write mode.
+Takes default from datacard NumberNodesZGrid (500).
+NumberOfRCoords int Number of coordinates in r in field map grid in Write mode.
 Takes default from datacard NumberNodesRGrid (100).
 Number of sheets used to calculate the field.
-Takes default from datacard NumberOfSheets int DefaultNumberOfSheets (10).
+Takes default from datacard NumberOfSheets int DefaultNumber Of Sheets (10).
 Mandatory when FieldMapMode is WriteDynamic.
-If field map mode is write Field Tolerance double dynamic, this datacard controls the tolerance on errors in the field with which 1 0000 1000 0000 the field grid and the grid extent will be chosen.
-Internalation Choose the interpolation algorithm.
-Options are BiLinear for a linear interpo- Interpolation Algorithm string lation in r and z , or LinearCubic for a linear interpolation in r and a cubic 0 spline in z.
+If field map mode is write Field Tolerance double dynamic, this datacard controls the tolerance on errors in the field with which the field grid and the grid extent will be chosen.
+Interpolation Algorithm string Choose the interpolation algorithm.
+Options are BiLinear for a linear interpo- lation in r and z , or LinearCubic for a linear interpolation in r and a cubic spline in z.
 Default is LinearCubic.
 IsAmalgamated bool Set to 1 to add the coil to CoilAmalgamtion parent field (see below).